-To the rear the site adjoins the three storey terraced building at Nos.
-1 - 3 Camden Road.
-A recent redevelopment of this property included excavation and construction of an approximately 4m deep basement; hence the rear party wall to No. 6 Kentish Town Road has been underpinned to a similar depth.
+To the rear the site backs onto No. 8 and Nos.
+10-12 Kentish Town Road, part two part three storey terraced buildings with mansard roofs.
+A recent redevelopment of both of these properties included excavation and construction of an approximately 4m deep basement beneath the entire footprints.
+As a result, the rear party wall to No. 5 has been underpinned to proposed basement level.